TTT-2/docs/docs/developers/content-creation/using-event-system.md

 end
 ```

+The icon is a simple white on transparent graphic with a resolution of 512x512 and a few empty pixels all the way around.
+Check out the [icon and design guideline](/developers/content-creation/icon-and-design-guideline/) to see how to create these icons.

 #### Localization

 There are a few strings that should be added to the localization file.
 The following is almost always needed: